CORVALLIS POLICE CADETS MISSION

 To continue in the program, a cadet must:

-- Ride-along at least one patrol shift per month
+- Ride-along at least one patrol shift each month and attend a monthly meeting

 - Obey all Department General Orders, procedures and protocols